In depth review and buying guide

 UK Chefs Gordon Ramsey and Jamie Oliver love Bamix.
 The Bamix Gastro 350 is a winner for our ´best commercial hand blender´ award 2019.

-Voted the best Hand Blender 2018, for home cooks.
+Voted the best value mid range hand blender, for home cooks.
 The Kenwood Triblade Blender – the HDP406WH.
 In depth review.

 AWARD WINNER 2019 – the best all-in-one home blender.
 More than a hand blender – more like a hand held food processor.
 Built with families in mind.